Luoky76/P4-exercise/calc/README.md

 ## Introduction

-The objective of this tutorial is to implement a basic calculator using a custom(定做的) protocol header written in P4.
-The header will contain an operation to perform and two operands(操作对象).
+The objective of this tutorial is to implement a basic calculator using a custom protocol header written in P4.
+The header will contain an operation to perform and two operands.
 When a switch receives a calculator packet header, it will execute the operation on the operands, and return the result to the sender.

 ## Step 1: Run the (incomplete) starter code

-The directory with this README also contains a skeleton(基本的) P4 program, `calc.p4`, which initially drops all packets.
+The directory with this README also contains a skeleton P4 program, `calc.p4`, which initially drops all packets.
 Your job will be to extend it to properly implement the calculator logic.